kobimiz/flightgear-extension/README.md

 After you set the settings, **you need to restart the application**, (your settings are saved) and click the "Launch Flightgear" button.
 After Flightgear is ready to go, hit "Start simulation", and you are ready to go.
+If you want to view anomalies, you need to specify the location of the dll that contains the functionality of the detecion in the settings, and an additional csv file to find anomalies in (the first is to learn from).
+Note that every time the application is run you need to re-set the location of the dll to view the anomalies.

+# How to build a custom anomaly DLL
+The dll needs to contain a class called Detector that has two public methods: detectAnomalies and leanFlight.
+Both of which take a flightgearExtension.classes.CsvDocuemnt as a parameter, and leanFlight returns an array of flightgearExtension.classes.AnomalyReport

 # How to download
 Can be cloned from https://github.com/kobimiz/flightgear-extension